| October

 they could use some hoppers.
 So (clad in hip boots, straw hats, and bib

-overalls), they we catching hoppers by dragging a minnow seine through
+overalls), they we catching hoppers by dragging a minnow seine through a

-a wheat-stubble field.
+wheat-stubble field.

-Two guys in a Model T became so enthralled with
+Two guys in a Model T became so enthralled

-pole.
+utility pole.

-The car backed onto the road and was making dust
+The car backed onto the road and was making

-as its occupants scratched their heads getting out of there.
+dust as its occupants scratched their heads getting out of there.

-Most of my insect fishing technique is based on
+Most of my insect fishing technique is based

-fishing those big yellow grasshoppers.
+on fishing those big yellow grasshoppers.

-When I want to fish other natural baits, I simply
+When I want to fish other natural baits, I

-to match the size of the bait, adding or using less weight (split-shot
+size to match the size of the bait, adding or using less weight (split-shot

 or wrap-on sinkers, bobbers, and any other modifications).